keiserlab/plaquebox-paper/README.md

 # Interpretable Classification of Alzheimer's Disease Pathologies with a Convolutional Neural Network Pipeline
 ## bioRxiv 454793
 ## DOI: https://doi.org/10.1101/454793
+## Zenodo Data Available at: https://doi.org/10.5281/zenodo.1470797
 This repository accompanies the publication above.
-Specifically, we include notebooks to reproduce all image preprocessing and processing, training of convolutional neural networks, confidence visualizations, and saliency maps.
+Specifically, we include Jupyter notebooks to reproduce all image preprocessing and processing, training of convolutional neural networks, confidence visualizations, and saliency maps.
+The available code is provided as-is, and does not constitute a full-fledged software package for analysis.

 ## Systems requirements

-Code requires:
+This code repository was developed on Linux CentOS 7 and Ubuntu 18 and has not been tested on on other systems (Windows, MacOS).

+Code requires the following Python packages:
 ```
 python                    3.6.5                hc3d631a_2
 ipython                   6.4.0                    py36_0